 I had NO morning sickness.

-With my two boys, I had severe morning sickness for about 7 months.
+While pregnant with my two boys, I suffered from severe morning sickness for about 7 months.
 It was debilitating.
 This time, I had none.
 People told me it may be because I am much older and my hormones may be different.

 I had strong food cravings but no food aversions or sharper sense of smell.